HARSHK200315/delta-demo/README.md

 # delta-demo
-this is demo for git and github class
+this is a demo for the Git and GitHub class